run-llama/llama_index/docs/how_to/query/node_postprocessor.md

 ### Default Postprocessors

-These postprocessors are simple modules that are already included by default during an `index.query` call
+These postprocessors are simple modules that are already included by default.

 #### KeywordNodePostprocessor